Davenport nurses brave the frontlines across the nation in the battle against COVID-19

 Of course, even strong camaraderie can’t eliminate the anxiety and frustrations of fighting COVID-19.
 “The low points are when the whole team is doing everything they can and you’re all trying your hardest to do everything right, but you’re still not getting the results you want – the patients just aren’t progressing the way you would like,” he says.
 Counterbalancing those stressful experiences, however, are the occasions when patients have made headway and are transferred out of the ICU.
 “They know they’ve been in a really bad situation and are very appreciative of the care they’ve been given,” reports Matt.

-Alexis Koza, Certified nurse’s aid at Brookcrest Rehab & Life Center
+Alexis Koza, nursing student and certified nurse’s aid at Brookcrest Rehab & Life Center

 Junior student and softball player Alexis Koza is working 3-4 days a week at Brookcrest Rehab & Life Center in Grandville, Mich., as a certified nurse’s aide, gaining extra hours and experience after her softball season was canceled.